List of mayors of Louisville, Kentucky: History of the office

 The first election under the Act of Incorporation took place in March 1828.
 All free white males who had lived in the city for at least six months prior to the election could vote, although mayors were not elected directly initially.
-The two top vote-getters were referred to the Governor, who selected the mayor from the two, with senate approval.
+The two top vote-getters were referred to the governor, who selected the mayor from the two, with senate approval.
 The early mayor was relatively weak, acting mostly as a Justice of the Peace, serving a one-year term, and lacking a vote on the City Council except to break ties.

 A change to the charter in 1838 allowed for direct election of a mayor, extended the term to three years, and prevented incumbents from running for re-election.
 The term was reduced to two years from 1851 to 1870, then returned to three, and was finally set at four years by the Kentucky Legislature in 1894.
 In the early 20th century, corruption and political machines were rampant, causing mayors of both parties to be removed from office by courts.
 All legislative power was given to the Board of Aldermen in 1929.
 Mayoral term limits were set at three in 1986.

 On January 6, 2003, the city of Louisville and Jefferson County governments merged to form the government of Louisville Metro, and the office of Mayor of Louisville Metro was created.

+Numbering

+No official numbering of mayors appears on the Louisville government website.
+A "Mayor's Gallery" of various officeholders denotes them only by their mayoral terms.
+However, the same website refers to Craig Greenberg as "the 51st Mayor of Louisville, Kentucky", while his predecessor, Greg Fischer, was referred to as the 50th mayor.
+A 1986 newspaper report explained that the city archivist saw three possible ways to number the city's mayor: